Cyber Security while your team works remotely

 Always log out of every online account when you have finished using them.

 You’ll be surprised how much information a cybercriminal can gather from your social media accounts such as Facebook and LinkedIn.
 As an example, your public profile picture that you innocently posted from your home can be linked to an IP address allowing your location to be exposed.

 How we can help:

 Cyber security and data privacy are not a one-size-fits-all.
-Numerous considerations need to be taken to identify the most cost-efficient approach to reduce your cyber-security and privacy risks, while having your team work efficiently from remote locations.
+Numerous considerations need to be taken to identify the most cost-efficient approach to reduce your cyber security and privacy risks, while having your team work efficiently from remote locations.

-Crowe MacKay experts on our Risk Advisory and IT Consulting teams can assess your particular situation and provide you with an assessment and recommendations to protect your company from serious data loss and reputational damage.
+Crowe MacKay experts on our Risk Advisory and Technology Consulting teams can assess your particular situation and provide you with an assessment and recommendations to protect your company from serious data loss and reputational damage.